A Nearly Linear-Time PTAS for Explicit Fractional Packing and Covering Linear Programs: Implementation details and running time

+We first show that each iteration is non-empty with probability at least 1/4.
+This is so because, for any $(i',j')$ pair chosen in an iteration, for the constraint that determines the increment $\delta_{i'j'}$, the expected increase in the corresponding $\yp_i$ or $\yd_j$ must be at least 1/4, and that element will be incremented (making the iteration non-empty) with probability at least 1/4.

-\begin{lemma} Given the state at the start of an iteration, the probability that it is empty is at most 3/4. \end{lemma} \begin{proof} Given the $(i',j')$ chosen in the iteration, by (1) of Lemma~\ref{lemma:facts}, there is either an $i$ such that $\MM_{ij'}\dd_{i'j'} \ge 1/4$ or a $j$ such that $\MM_{i'j}\dd_{i'j'} \ge 1/4$.
+\begin{lemma} Given the state at the start of an iteration, the probability that it is empty is at most 3/4. \end{lemma} \begin{Proof} Given the $(i',j')$ chosen in the iteration, by (1) of Lemma~\ref{lemma:facts}, by definition of $\delta_{i'j'}$, there is either an $i$ such that $\MM_{ij'}\dd_{i'j'} \ge 1/4$ or a $j$ such that $\MM_{i'j}\dd_{i'j'} \ge 1/4$.
 In the former case, $i\in\Ip_t$ with probability at least $1/4$.
-In the latter case, $j\in\Jd_t$ with probability at least $1/4$. \end{proof}
+In the latter case, $j\in\Jd_t$ with probability at least $1/4$. \end{Proof}

+This implies that, with high probability, the number of empty iterations does not exceed three times the number of non-empty iterations by much.
+(This follows from the Azuma-like inequality.)
+We have already bounded the number of non-empty iterations, so this implies a bound (with high probability) on the number of empty iterations.

-\begin{lemma} With probability at least $1-1/rc$, the number of empty iterations is $O((r+c)N)$. \end{lemma} \begin{proof} Let $E_t$ be 1 for empty iterations and 0 otherwise.
-By the previous lemma and the Chernoff bound tailored for random stopping times (Lemma~\ref{lemma:chernoff}), for any $\delta,A\ge 0$,
+\begin{lemma} With probability at least $1-1/rc$, the number of empty iterations is $O((r+c)N)$. \end{lemma} \begin{Proof} Let $E_t$ be 1 for empty iterations and 0 otherwise.
+By the previous lemma and the Azuma-like inequality tailored for random stopping times (Lemma~\ref{lemma:chernoff}), for any $\delta,A\ge 0$,

-is at most $\exp(-\delta A)$.
 Taking $\delta=1/2$ and $A =2\ln(rc)$, it follows that with probability at least $1-1/rc$, the number of empty iterations is bounded by a constant times the number of non-empty iterations plus $2\ln(rc)$.
-We know the number of non-empty iterations is at most $(r+c)N$, so we conclude that with probability at least $1-1/rc$ the number of empty iterations is $O((r+c)N)$. \end{proof}
+The number of non-empty iterations is at most $(r+c)N$, hence, with probability at least $1-1/rc$ the number of empty iterations is $O((r+c)N)$. \end{Proof}